- About the Major

 - Marlene Cimons.
 Cimons, the third recipient of the Scripps Howard Doctoral Fellowship, is a former award-winning Washington correspondent for the Los Angeles Times.
 She holds a political science and journalism degree from Syracuse (N.Y.)
 University.

-Jad Melki.
+- Jad Melki.
 Melki has a unique blend of technical and journalistic skills with degrees in computer science from the University of Balamand in Lebanon and journalism and mass communications from Kent State University in Ohio.
 He has worked as a news producer for WTVR in Richmond, Va., Web site researcher and designer for “Nightline” and “ABCNews” and a multimedia producer for The Digital Journalist online.
+2013: Jad is working to create a new digital and media literacy academy in Lebanon.

 COHORT ENTERING 2002